Hegl1/SE_2021_g4t3/README.md

 ## Javadocs and Jacoco-Report

-After the deployment the javadocs and the jacoco report can be pulled from the backend image by executing the generate.ps1 or generate.sh script.
+After the deployment the javadocs and the jacoco report can be pulled from the backend image by executing the retrieve.ps1 or retrieve.sh script.
 The files will be copied to the [docs/generated](./docs/generated) folder.

 ## Commiting